zbari023/Binary_Classification_Skinlib/README.md

-## Building a CNN deep learning Modell for binary skin cancer classification
+## Building a CNN deep learning Modell for binary skin cancer Image classification
 # The datasets with 1094 skin cancer Images is from: https://www.isic-archive.com/